LagoVista/docs/Topics/Implementation.md

 # Implementation Overview

 1. [Device Types](../Devices/DeviceTypes.md) - It all starts with devices.
 Without devices, you cannot have IoT.
 The first step is to define the devices from which you will want to process messages.
-This involves simply defining a model number and other basic information about the device as follows:
+This involves simply defining a model number and other basic information about each device.

-1. [Define Message Types](../Devices/DeviceMessages.md) - Devices communicate with the servers by sending and receiving messages.
+1. [Message Types](../Devices/DeviceMessages.md) - Devices communicate with the servers by sending and receiving messages.
 IoT App Studio lets you define messages and fields that will be sent by your devices.

-1. [Device Workflows](../Workflows/Index.md) - Getting and storing device data is an important part of what IoT App Studio lets you do, but the real value is doing something with data.
+1. [Device Workflows](../Workflows/Index.md) - Getting and storing device data is an important part of what IoT App Studio lets you do, but the real value comes in doing something with the data.
 You can use a graphical user interface to map processes and check conditions using the data contained in messages from your device.

-1. [Pipeline Modules](../PipelineModules/Index.md) - To support ultimate flexibility, you chain together a set of pipeline modules that will act on the device messages as they are received.
+1. [Pipeline Modules](../PipelineModules/Index.md) - To support ultimate flexibility, you chain together a set of Pipeline Modules that will act on the device messages as they are received.
 A typical chain includes:

     1. [Sentinel](../PipelineModules/Sentinel.md) - Performs security checks
     1. [Input Translator](../PipelineModules/InputTranslator.md) - Uses the message definitions you created to extract fields